shubhamborke7778/Technical-Paper/Technical Paper.md

 The cache is a process, that copies data in a temporary system location and can be access to load a website or system faster.
 It ensures that websites or Systems do not need to download data regularly.
 The process saves temporary data from software, servers, websites, etc.

-Web caching is also known as the strategy of improving performance for Web-based systems.
-The Web caching mechanism is implemented in three ways: client level, proxy level,  original server level.
+Web caching is also known as the strategy of improving performance for web-based systems.
+The web caching mechanism is implemented in three ways: client level, proxy level, original server level.
 The cache is the core of web cashing, which takes places cache mechanisms, storing strategies, cache replacement, etc.

 Cache storing mechanisms have limited space to use for the cache storing process.
-Here intelligence mechanism takes place to manage Web content efficiency.
-What Web-cache should store and what Web-object should be replaced to make the best use of available cache space better, help to improve the performance of the system.
+Here intelligence mechanism takes place to manage web content efficiency.
+What web-cache should store and what web-object should be replaced to make the best use of available cache space better, help to improve the performance of the system.

 Nowadays, the cache concept is modified and simplest enough.
 Without storing additional data separately, systems save a copy of the page in a browser.
 In this way, web pages have read access faster.